prl-mushr/mushr-website/content/tutorials/overview.md

 ## Software Components
  Now that we have a better understanding of the hardware components let's checkout the software components and see how it all ties together.
-On the car go to your catkin workspace
+On the car go to your colcon workspace
 {{< highlight bash >}}
- cd ~/catkin_ws/
+ cd ~/colcon_ws/
 {{< / highlight >}}

  and list the directories

 {{< highlight bash >}}
 $ ls
-build  devel  src
+build  install  src
 {{< / highlight >}}

-So what we have is 3 directories. `build` is where code is compiled to. `devel` has setup files for your environment.
-The most important thing about `devel` is that it contains `setup.**` which sets up environment variables and paths amongst other things.
+So what we have is 3 directories. `build` is where code is compiled to. `install` has setup files for your environment.
+The most important thing about `install` is that it contains `setup.**` which sets up environment variables and paths amongst other things.
  {{< highlight bash >}}
-robot@digger:~/catkin_ws/devel$ ls
+robot@digger:~/colcon_ws/install$ ls
-bin  env.sh  include  lib  setup.bash  setup.sh  _setup_util.py  setup.zsh  share
+setup.bash  setup.sh  setup.zsh  local_setup.bash  local_setup.sh  local_setup.zsh  _local_setup_util.py  <package folders>
  {{< / highlight >}}

  So `setup.**` ("`**`" because you can run .bashrc, .sh, or .zsh and get the same effect) sets up ROS environment variables and paths.
-So if you ever see an error that says that it can't find a package, or that roscore isn't a command, it is because you have not sourced your `setup.**` like so
+So if you ever see an error that says that it can't find a package, or that `ros2` isn't a command, it is because you have not sourced your `setup.**` like so
- `source ~/catkin_ws/devel/setup.bash`
+ `source ~/colcon_ws/install/setup.bash`
 We usually prevent this by putting the above in your `~/.bashrc` a file that is run everytime you log in.
-So now if you change directories to `~/catkin_ws/src/` you will see all the ros packages.
+So now if you change directories to `~/colcon_ws/src/` you will see all the ros packages.
 When you want to make new ROS software you make a package and you put it here.
 Why?
-Because when you run `catkin_make` it looks in this directory for the packages it needs to build. `catkin_make` needs to be run in the `~/catkin_ws/` directory and should be run after every update in code.
-Although, since python is an interpreted language, we do not have to run `catkin_make` everytime we edit code, but in C++ we would.
+Because when you run `colcon build` it looks in this directory for the packages it needs to build. `colcon build` needs to be run from the `~/colcon_ws/` directory and should be run after every update in code.
+Building with `colcon build --symlink-install` symlinks Python sources into `install`, so for an interpreted language like Python you do not have to rebuild after every edit, but for C++ you would.

 Alright, now that we have a high level view of our workspace let's checkout the system components.
 Each package (located in `src`) creates ROS nodes.
 This tutorial will not dive into the details of how ROS works but this [post](https://robohub.org/ros-101-intro-to-the-robot-operating-system/) gives a good overview with diagrams.
 Below is a simplified diagram of the system at a high level: